luizbafilho/helm-chart-publisher/README.md

 This command will upload the chart file to an Amazon S3 bucket, updates the current `index.yaml` and upload it too.

-The indexes are available via publisher under `/:repo/index.yaml` path.
+The indexes are available via publisher under the `/:repo/index.yaml` path.
 For example to access the `stable` index.
 ```
 $ curl -i http://localhost:8080/stable/index.yaml
 ```
 But you can still access the `index.yaml` going directly to the storage.
-In our case:
+In this case:
 ```
 $ curl -i https://s3-us-west-2.amazonaws.com/charts-bucket/index.yaml